kroman0/products/quintagroup.plonecaptchas/branches/plone4/README.txt

 implementation which does not depend on captchas.net services.

-quintagroup.plonecaptchas adds captcha support to Plone, it works together with quintagroup.captcha.core package. http://projects.quintagroup.com/products/wiki/quintagroup.captcha.core
+quintagroup.plonecaptchas adds captcha support to Plone, it works together with quintagroup.captcha.core package (http://projects.quintagroup.com/products/wiki/quintagroup.captcha.core) and quintagroup.formlib.captcha (http://projects.quintagroup.com/products/wiki/quintagroup.formlib.captcha)

 With these products installed captchas will be added to Plone's 'Send this', 'Contact Us' (/contact-info) forms, and Plone's default discussion mechanism:
 'Add Comment' and 'Reply' forms.

-quintagroup.plonecaptchas does not automatically plug to Plone's default registration (/join_form).
-You can make captcha plug to Plone's Join form via Zope Management Interface.
+quintagroup.plonecaptchas does not automatically plug to Plone's default registration (/@@register).
+You can make captcha plug to Plone's Register form via Zope Management Interface.
 Instructions here: http://projects.quintagroup.com/products/wiki/quintagroup.plonecaptchas#JoinForm

 Requirements
 ------------

-* Plone 3.0 and above
+* Plone 4.0 and above

+For earlier Plone versions, use:
-For earlier Plone versions - use 1.3.4 version of qPloneCaptchas product for use on forms created with PloneFormMailer product.
+  * for Plone < 3.0 - use 1.3.4 version of qPloneCaptchas product for use on forms
+created with PloneFormMailer product.
+  * for Plone 3.X - use quintagroup.plonecaptchas v3.X
+  * for Plone 4.X - use quintagroup.plonecaptchas v4.X

 Dependencies
 ------------

-* quintagroup.captcha.core
+* quintagroup.captcha.core (PIL with _imagingft C module for dynamic captcha)
+* quintagroup.formlib.captcha
 * PIL with Jpeg and FreeType support

 Plone Captchas on PloneFormGen forms